 There are hundreds of existing iOS Unity games out there with the default touch delay and people are enjoying them without complaints.
 Tap, flick, swipe, pinch.
 They all worked properly.
 But it is because that is enough does not mean that is the best.

-You can get 1 frame faster on iOS and up to 2 frames faster on Android.
-1 frame in 60 FPS game is 16.67ms.
-For perspective, 23ms is approximately an acceptable latency for a pianist and Native Touch could almost make a difference between acceptable and not acceptable responsive threshold for musicians.
+For perspective, 23ms is approximately an acceptable latency for a pianist.
+If you are able to get 1 frame advantage with Native Touch, it make a difference between acceptable and not acceptable responsive threshold for musicians.
 16.67ms is also a score timing window of "Marvelous" judgement in Dance Dance Revolution.
 There are players that can stay focused inside this small window 666 times consecutively.
 For fighting game players, you know how important "a frame" is.

 Or even, if your game is based on gesture action like a grid-type game or requires a complex line drawing as the main experience, it is always a good idea to improve an area that your player will be experiencing over and over.
 If you improve the core gameplay part, no matter how small an improvement it will multiplies and make a difference.